 Part-time students do not have any work restrictions like full-time students and can reduce or eliminate debt by working while in law school.

 Do I have access to the same faculty and staff as a full-time student?

 Yes!
-The pat-time program is taught by the same faculty as the full-time program and you have access to the same academic support and career development
+The part-time program is taught by the same faculty as the full-time program and you have access to the same academic support and career development resources.